franklinben23/Active-record-Rails/README.md

 The purpose of the project is to create models that allow users to submit posts and provide comments on links.

 ### Project implimentation steps
-1.We use the `rails new micro-reddit` command to create our project.
+* We use the `rails new micro-reddit` command to create our project.
-2.We have created three models: 'User', 'Post', 'Comment' to interact with the database.
+* We have created three models: 'User', 'Post', 'Comment' to interact with the database.
-    -rails generate model User(name: string email: string) -rails generate model Post(title: string :posts string) -rails generate model Comment(commenter: string content: string) 3.We run the migration command to create the actual table in the database rails `db:migrate`.
+    -rails generate model User(name: string email: string) -rails generate model Post(title: string :posts string) -rails generate model Comment(commenter: string content: string)
+* We run the migration command to create the actual table in the database rails `db:migrate`.
-4.We use the rails console to insert and update the database.
+* We use the rails console to insert and update the database.
-5.We have created instances of the *user*, *post*, and *comment* objects to manipulate the data in the database.
+* We have created instances of the *user*, *post*, and *comment* objects to manipulate the data in the database.
-6.We checked for specific users using the `User.find(:id)` method, and we used `User.all` methods to retrieve all user data from the user table.
+* We checked for specific users using the `User.find(:id)` method, and we used `User.all` methods to retrieve all user data from the user table.
-7.We added validations to check invalid input for the name, title, and the presence of the content.
+* We added validations to check invalid input for the name, title, and the presence of the content.

 ## Author